Major reasons to serve this airport

 Important infrastructure developments and/or other news

-March 2012 saw the successful integration of Jersey Airport and Jersey Harbours into one combined organisation, commonly known as Ports of Jersey and led by a Group CEO and Executive Team.
-Although a single group structure now exists, the organisation retains its four core functions and brands, namely Jersey Airport, Jersey Marinas, Jersey Coastguard and Port of Jersey.
-By integrating the two businesses the opportunity now exists to create a clear vision and new business strategy to develop and grow, allowing the combined organisation to reinvigorate and refocus itself, while at the same time delivering synergies, efficiencies and best practices across every department.
+Following its successful integration with Jersey Harbours in March 2012, Ports of Jersey as it is now commonly known became an incorporated organisation on 1 October 2015.
+It is led by a Group CEO and Executive Team, reporting to a Board of Directors.
+Although a single group structure exists, the organisation retains its four core functions, namely Jersey Airport, Jersey Harbours, Jersey Marinas and Jersey Coastguard.
+The incorporation process has created a clear vision and new business strategy to develop and grow, allowing the combined organisation to reinvigorate and refocus itself, while at the same time delivering synergies, efficiencies and best practices across every department.
 Key objectives of the combined organisation include:

 - Improve and focus more attention on customers, the travelling public and business partners;